Avg: 3.5 from 2 votes

 |Shared By:||Richard Shore on Aug 31, 2017|

-Once over the 'schrund, ascend 1000' of snow and/or ice, gradually steepening from 40 degrees to near 70 degrees at the top.
+Once over the 'schrund, ascend 1000' of snow and/or ice, gradually steepening from 40 degrees to near 70 degrees at the top (in late summer condition).
 From the col, follow a class 4+ chute up and right for 400' to the summit.

 From the summit, reverse the route you just came up or descend/downclimb the East Arete instead.
 The latter option works nicely for parties day-tripping the route, but it also looks possible to descend the north side of the notch between Peaklet and the start of the East Arete if camped at the Longley Reservoir.